TonySac/Ender3NG-Build/sourcing-purchase.md

 I already have a BTT SKR Mini E3 V3 in my Ender 3.
 I added the extended screen cable to my order as I prefer the basic LCD over a touchscreen.
 I also picked up some DIN rails off Aliexpress.
 Originally, I considered using the printed DIN cleats from the Voron 0 repo but decided to go with actual rails.
 I even grabbed an extra to upgrade the Voron.

-{: .note }
-:pencil: No wiring information is included in the offical docs.
-I had plenty of 16-22 AWG wire and various connectors (JST, Molex, ferrules, etc.) in my spare parts for any needs.

 {: .mod }
-:wrench: I plan to use CANBus with a BTT EBB36 CANBus tool head board.
+:wrench: I plan to use CANbus with a BTT EBB36 CANbus tool head board.
 I have one in the Voron 0.2 and enjoyed the process of setting it up along with the simplified wiring.

+{: .notice }
+:loudspeaker: No wiring information is included in the official docs.
+I had plenty of 16-22 AWG wire and various connectors (JST, Molex, ferrules, etc.) in my spare parts for any needs.

 # Hotend